-This paper- Proposed changes to regulatory instruments relating to flexible pricing of electricity - Draft Decision - sets out the Essential Services Commission's (the Commission) proposed amendments to the Energy Retail Code (the ERC), Guideline No 19 Energy Price and Project Disclosure (Guideline 19) and Electricity Retail Licences (Licences).
+This paper sets out the Essential Services Commission's (the Commission) amendments to the Energy Retail Code (the ERC), Guideline No 19 Energy Price and Project Disclosure (Guideline 19) and Electricity Retail Licences (Licences).
 These amendments are necessary to ensure the smooth introduction of flexible pricing.

 Extensive consultation has already been undertaken by the Department of State Development, Business and Innovation (DSDBI) on the introduction of flexible pricing.
-That consultation has taken place within the context of the development of the proposed Advanced Metering Infrastructure (AMI Tariffs) Order in Council 2013 (the Order).

-The Order includes a provision which directs the Commission to amend the ERC so that it is consistent with the Order.
-The other proposed amendments in this draft decision are largely minor, consequential or administrative in nature.
-We believe, however, that they are necessary to give full effect to the Order and ensure consistency with the existing regulatory regime.
+That consultation has taken place within the context of the development of the Advanced Metering Infrastructure (AMI Tariffs) Order in Council 2013 (the Order).
+The Order included a provision directing the Commission to amend the ERC to ensure consistency with the Order.
+The amendments in this final decision are necessary to give full effect to the Order and ensure consistency with the existing regulatory regime.
+The Order can be found on the Government Gazette and at Attachment A in this paper.